 What is the ICC and can it really arrest Israeli Prime Minister Benjamin Netanyahu?

-The International Criminal Court has issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu for alleged war crimes and crimes against humanity and war crimes in the Gaza Strip.
-Warrants have also been issued for Yoav Gallant, Israel's former defense minister, and Muhammad Deif, Hamas' military chief who Israel says it killed in August.
+The International Criminal Court has issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu for alleged war crimes and crimes against humanity in the Gaza Strip.
+Warrants have also been issued for Yoav Gallant, Israel's former defense minister, and Muhammad Deif, Hamas' military chief, whom Israel says it killed in August.

 ICC chief prosecutor Karim Kahn requested the arrest warrants in May.